Jekaterina2/demopw2.12/README.md

-DEMO PW
+DEMO Project

 Description
+This project contains automated tests written using Playwright.

+The tests cover:
-This project contains Playwright tests for placing an order by filling username and Email fields and clicking on order button and Playwright test for signing-in.
+1.placing an order by filling in the username and email fields and clicking the order button;
+2.signing in to the application.

 Setup
+Make sure you have Node.js installed.

 Install dependencies:
 npm install